ankicommunity/anki-sync-server-rs/README.md

 `ankisyncd.exe U`

-and then followning the instructions
+and then follow the instructions

 #### option2